FAQ - National Student Auditions

 Can NATS entities add categories to their auditions that the National Student Auditions does not presently include in their audition?

-NATS entities are encouraged to explore categories that accommodate their adult students in auditions either combining or splitting them by experience or educational background.
-The current examples of non-NSA Categories are:
+NATS entities are encouraged to accommodate their adult students in auditions either combining or splitting them by experience or educational background.
+Current examples of categories available to chapters and regions, but do not advance to the national levels of NSA are:

-The NSA committee encourages NATS entities to share their non-NSA category options with the committee to assist NATS entities with new ideas regarding possible new audition categories of singers.
+The NSA committee encourages NATS entities to share their non-NSA category options with the NSA Coordinator to assist NATS entities with new ideas regarding possible new audition categories.

 What is the best practice for implementing time intervals in an audition schedule?

-Audition schedules should include a one or two-minute interval between performance times for singers to enter and leave the room and accompanists to move from room to room.
+Audition schedules should include a one or two-minute interval between performance times for singers to enter and leave the room as well as allowing adequate time for a collaborative pianist to travel from one student’s audition to the next.

 If our Chapter cannot provide three adjudicators per category, what are our options?

-Adjudication Panel - NATS student auditions normally have an adjudication panel of three NATS members.
+NATS student auditions normally have an adjudication panel of three NATS members.
 If there are insufficient numbers of NATS teachers/members available for an audition category, a panel of two adjudicators can suffice.
-It is also conceivable that outside adjudicators who are familiar with NATS procedures, philosophy and adjudications rubrics might be utilized as adjudicators for NATS auditions.
+Professionals who are non-NATS members and who are familiar with NATS procedures, philosophy, and adjudication rubrics may be invited as guest adjudicators for NATS auditions.

 Are NATS members allowed to participate in student auditions?

-NATS teacher members who meet the requirements of a student audition category — age and years of study — may enter student auditions through the NATS member with whom they are currently studying, but they may not enter themselves in the audition.
-If they enter their students in the audition, they must be available to adjudicate a category as well.
+NATS teacher members who meet the requirements of a student audition category — age and years of study — may enter student auditions through the NATS member with whom they are currently studying, but they may not enter themselves in a NATS student audition.
+If they enter their students in the audition, they must be available to adjudicate a category as well as perform their audition.

 How is a singer’s length of study determined in NATS student auditions?